kestra-io/docs/docs/concepts/flows.md

 Namespace is compose by word and letters separated by `.`.
 The hierarchy depth is not limited and is free for Kestra users to fit their organization.

 ## Inputs
-[Inputs](../developer-guide/inputs) are mandatory or optional parameters sent to a flow in order to be successfully run.
-It can be anythings (string, int, file, ...) to will be send when the execution is created.
-Flow must defined possible inputs and mandatory one will be validated before the creation of the execution.
+[Inputs](../developer-guide/inputs) are mandatory or optional parameters sent to a flow in order for it to be successfully run.
+It can be anything (string, int, file, ...) that will be sent when the execution is created.
+The Flow must define possible inputs, and mandatory ones will be validated before the creation of the execution.

 ## Revision
-Each flow modification will produce a new revision, revision is a simple increments number that will update after each change of the flow.
-Internally Kestra will track and keep all revisions of the flow.
+Each flow modification will produce a new revision.
+A revision is a simple incremental number that will update after each change made to the flow.
+Internally, Kestra will track and manage all revisions of the flow.

 ## Listeners
-[Listeners](../developer-guide/listeners) are special task that can listen to the current flow and launch task *outside of the flow*.
+[Listeners](../developer-guide/listeners) are special tasks that can listen to the current flow and launch tasks *outside of the flow*.
-The result of the tasks will not change the execution status.
-Mostly Listeners are here to send notification or handle special end task behaviour that you don't want to be considered as main workflow.
+The result of these tasks will not change the execution status.
+For the most part, Listeners are applied to send notifications or handle special end-task behaviour that you do not want to be considered as part of the main workflow.

 ## Triggers
-[Triggers](../developer-guide/triggers) are way to start a flow with external events.
-For example, on a schedule date or waiting for some external events (like file creation)
+[Triggers](../developer-guide/triggers) are a way to start a flow from external events.
+For example, a trigger might initiate a flow on a scheduled date or at a particular time of day, or it can be dependent on external events (such as file creation).

 ## Templates
-[Templates](../developer-guide/templates) are list of tasks that can be shared between flows.
-You can define a template and call it from other flows allowing to share a list of tasks and keep these task updated without changing your flow.
+[Templates](../developer-guide/templates) are lists of tasks that can be shared between flows.
+You can define a template and call upon it from other flows, allowing you to share a list of tasks and keep these task updated without changing your flow.